 Listen to how sound changes.
 Sometimes it’s louder and sometimes it’s quieter.
 I’m not muting strings, I’m just changing the direction of the pick.
 Pick holding and its direction to the string really affects the sound.

 The direction of the pick

 The perfect and most ideal pick direction to the guitar deck is almost 90° (perpendicular to the deck).
 This way the sound is loud enough and you don’t need to spend a lot of energy to reach that loudness.
 Try to reduce the angle to one or another direction (bend it) and sound will change.

 Almost forgot, the pick must be on the one line with the string (as possible)!

-Turn the pick a little bit to clockwise (or counter clockwise) and sound becomes a little quieter.
-On low volume it doesn’t take any affect, but on the real loud tube amp it can break the whole playing.
+Turn the pick a little bit to clockwise (or counterclockwise) and sound becomes a little quieter.
+On low volume, it doesn’t take any effect, but on the real loud tube amp, it can break the whole playing.

-Holding pick perpendicular to the deck and on one line of any string is quite elbow grease.
+Holding pick perpendicular to the deck and on one line of any string is quite an elbow grease.
 You need to pay attention to it.
-For the first time it’s unwieldy, but you’ll get used to it quickly.
-Pay attention to right hand picking and soon it will be doing automatically.
+For the first time, it’s unwieldy, but you’ll get used to it quickly.
+Pay attention to right-hand picking and soon it will be done automatically.

 It’s hard to find these simple tips on the internet, so it’s our job to share them with you.

 Use it and develop your skills.
 Hold a pick correct way and make your sound loud.